Regiment of Riflemen: Service in the War of 1812

-Spearheading and besieging the British blockhouse Lacolle Mills

-On March 30, 1814, Benjamin Forsyth, Bennet C. Riley, and their riflemen spearheaded an attack on British-allied forces who were retreating back to a blockhouse.
-The main American army followed behind.
-The British and their allies fell back into their blockhouse.
-The British and their allies were deeply entrenched and fortified in their blockhouse.
-Riley, Forsyth, their riflemen, and the American army besieged the blockhouse with rifle/musket fire and artillery.
-But the British held them off to great effect.
-After a long siege, the American force withdrew.
-British casualties were 11 killed, 44 wounded, and 4 missing.
-American casualties were 13 killed, 128 wounded, and 13 missing.

-Ambush at Big Sandy Creek

 Riflemen under the command of Major Daniel Appling participated in the Battle of Big Sandy Creek on May 30, 1814, during which they ambushed and captured a large detachment of British sailors, including two Royal Navy captains, and Royal Marines, sparing a shipment of large cannon from capture.
-Appling was brevetted to lieutenant colonel on May 30, 1814, for gallantry and to colonel on September 11, 1814, for distinguished service.
+Appling was brevetted to lieutenant colonel on May 30, 1814 for gallantry and to colonel on September 11, 1814 for distinguished service.